ProfSFrink/c_sharp_portfolio/Readme.md

 ### __IMPLEMENTS: ASP.NET, Object-Orientated Programming, Code-First Entity FW Implementation, Database Logging, Bootstrap__

 &nbsp;
-A simple wxample of a code-first database implementation.
+A simple example of a code-first database implementation.
 We create student and grade classes, then a school class which we use as the base to create our database tables using the student and grades classes as templates.
 We then create three instances of the student objects, give them a course and a grade and log them to our newly created student database.

 ## __FizzBuzz Problem__ [(CODE)](https://github.com/ProfSFrink/c_sharp_portfolio/tree/master/FizzBuzz/FizzBuzz/FizzBuzz)